 So, I did what it took to roll everything over and consolidate.
-And I tell you, never had I met with so many notaries in such a short amount of time. #hugyournotary
+I’ll tell you this, never had I met with so many notaries or discussed my retirement account in such a short amount of time. #hugyournotary

-When all was said and done, I had rolled everything into a few core accounts.
+When all was said and done, I rolled everything into a few core accounts.
 Now that I could see everything all in one place, I could really see the lackluster performance.
-Over the past few years, my returns in those accounts have been around 5%, on average.
+Over the past few years, my average returns in those accounts have been around 5%.
 Which, admittedly, is better than a savings account or CD, but it’s certainly not going to get me to that beachfront-villa-on-a-private-island sort of life, if you know what I mean.

-Wait, you’re thinking, aren’t there a bazillion rules to follow with retirement funds?
-I thought you couldn’t touch them with a ten-foot pole, or else you risk penalties, fees, and the infamous wrath of the IRS guy, right?
+Wait, you’re thinking, aren’t there a bazillion rules to follow with retirement accounts?
+I thought you couldn’t touch them with a ten-foot pole, or else you risk penalties, fees, and the infamous wrath of the income tax guy, right?

-And that, right there, is why I think so many people have old retirement accounts sitting around gathering dust.
-From everything we’ve been taught, there are very strict rules about retirement funds, so it’s probably best to just leave them alone.
-Plus, it’ll be decades before I can touch that money, so…I’ll just leave it for now.
+And that, right there, is why I think so many people have a few old retirement accounts sitting around gathering dust.
+From everything we’ve been taught, there are very strict rules about retirement funds, so it’s probably best to leave them alone.
+Plus, You’ve probably thought, “It’ll be decades before I can touch that money, so…I’ll just leave it for now.”

-Let’s see exactly what “leaving it there for now” gets you, 30 years from now.
+Let’s see exactly what “leaving it there for now” gets you in your retirement account in 30 years.

 Hypothetical #1: Keep My Money Where It Is

 Let’s do some quick math.
-Let’s say I have $100,000 in my retirement funds now.
-And let’s say that over the next few decades, I see about 7% returns annually.
-I’m able to add $10,000 a year, with compounding growth.
-In 30 years, when I’m nearing retirement age, I’ll have…drum roll please…about $1.8 million.
+Let’s say I have $100,000 in my retirement account now.
+And let’s say that I see about 7% returns over the next few decades annually.
+I’m able to add $10,000 a year with compounding growth.
+In 30 years, when I’m nearing retirement age, I’ll have…drum roll please…about $1.8 million in my retirement account.